daleonpz/stwin_AI_vowel_recognition/docs/index.md

 This model is small enough to be deployed on the microcontroller, it uses only 1.58% of the available flash memory.

-The results of training are shown below:
+The results of training are the following:

 ![Results](/docs/_images/results.png)

-The overall performance above 90%.
+The overall performance is above 90%.

-For the training I wrote some python scripts and C code for the microcontroller.
-All the relevant code for the data collection can be found [here](/trainer).
+For the training I wrote python scripts and C files for the microcontroller.
+All the relevant code for this task can be found [here](/trainer).
 Run `python3 train_model.py  --dataset_path ../data --num_epochs 200` to train the model.

 # Deployment on the microcontroller
 The CUBE-AI tool from STMicroelectronics doesn't support pytorch models, so I had two options.
-Either train the whole model again in tensorflow and then export it to tensorflow lite, or use convert the pytorch model to ONNX (Open Neural Network Exchange).
+Either train the whole model again in tensorflow and then export it to tensorflow lite, or convert the pytorch model to ONNX (Open Neural Network Exchange).
 I chose the latter.

 To export from pytorch to ONNX is straighforward: